tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    You can download the NLCD_INEGI land cover classifications from [Zenodo](https://zenodo.org/record/2580428).

    I created a "NLCD_INEGI" subdirectory under "LandCover" (next to the "MODIS" subdirectory).
-Extract the NLCD_INEGI tar files to here.
+Extract the NLCD_INEGI tar files to that subdirectory.

 7. Downloading of MODIS land surface properties and aggregation over the land cover classification

-   After you have downloaded the index.html files, you can then run scripts to download the hdf files:
+   After you have downloaded the index.html files, you can then run the following script to download the hdf files and aggregate the data over the land cover classification:

-   `batch.wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.CONUS_MX.30_40.csh`
-   - This is an example batch script that contains a command line run of `wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.parallel`, with all the necessary arguments, for a specified set of 10x10 tiles
+!!!
+Change this
+   `wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.parallel $LCFORMAT $LCID $DOMAIN $STARTYEAR $ENDYEAR $LATMIN $LATMAX $LONMIN $LONMAX $PIX_PER_DEG $OUT_RES $AGGROOT/$LCTYPE/$LCID/aggregated $OUTPFX $FORCE`

+   where

+   `$LCFORMAT` = either "modis" (for MCD12Q1) or "asc" (for NLCD_INEGI) `$LCID` = either "mode_PFT" (for MCD12Q1) or the year (2001, 2011, s1992, s2001, s2011) (for NLCD_INEGI)
+   `$STARTYEAR` = first year of MODIS land surface observations to process (I used 2000) `$ENDYEAR` = last year of MODIS land surface observations to process (I used 2016) !!!
+Change this - latmax and lon max are actually latminmax and lonminmax !!! or change script to make the doc true
+   `$LATMIN` = minimum latitude to process; must be integer multiple of 10 `$LATMAX` = maximum latitude to process; must be integer multiple of 10 `$LONMIN` = minimum longitude to process; must be integer multiple of 10 `$LONMAX` = maximum longitude to process; must be integer multiple of 10 `$PIX_PER_DEG` = number of MODIS pixels per degree (for all products discussed here, it is 240) `$OUT_RES` = output grid resolution in degrees (I used 0.0625) `$AGGROOT` = path to top-level directory of the tree of output directories `$LCTYPE` = either "MODIS" (for MCD12Q1) or "NLCD_INEGI" (for NLCD_INEGI) `$OUTPFX` = prefix for output NetCDF files; I used "veg_hist" `$FORCE` = either 0 (don't overwrite existing output files) or 1 (overwrite)

+   This script has 2 stages; 1. download the MODIS data; 2. aggregate over the land cover classificaton.
+Once stage 1 has completed successfully, running this script again will not re-run stage 1 unless `$FORCE` is set to 1.

+   `$LCFORMAT`, `$LCID`, and `$LCTYPE` refer to the land cover classification. `$STARTYEAR` etc through `$PIX_PER_DEG` refer to the MODIS land surface observation time series. `$LATMIN` through `$LONMAX` describe the geographic bounds of the region to be processed, at 10x10 degree resolution, because the processing scripts divide the domain into 10x10 degree tiles.
+Output files (1 file per 10x10 degree tile) will be written to `$AGGROOT/$LCTYPE/$LCID/aggregated/`.

+!!!
+Change this   This script contains a coarse-resolution (10x10 degree) mask for several domains including CONUS_MX and USMX.
+Each domain is associated with a single land cover classification source (MOD12Q1 or the NLCD_INEGI )a specificAssociated with each domain is an ESRI ascii grid file containing a mask domain file containing a mask.
+This If you wish to process a different domain
+!!! user must add masks for any new domains!!!
+!!! expects an lc_table in a certain location!!!
+!!! edit the location in the script to be placeholder, and tell user to edit it!!!
+!!! args for PHX!!!

+   Each 10x10 tile will be processed as a separate background process, so these arguments should be chosen carefully so as not to create too many simultaneous processes.
+Also, each process uses a large amount of memory, which is another motivation for checking the memory usage on a single tile before submitting more than one at a time.

-   - `wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.parallel` loops over the specified set of 10x10 tiles that are in the specified domain and calls a separate instance of `wrap_download_join_and_agg_MODIS_over_landcover.pl` in the background, i.e., in parallel, for each 10x10 tile
+   Each 10x10 tile is handled by a call to a separate instance of `wrap_download_join_and_agg_MODIS_over_landcover.pl` in the background, i.e., in parallel, for each 10x10 tile
    - `wrap_download_join_and_agg_MODIS_over_landcover.pl` calls wget to download the relevant MODIS tiles (with the option to ingore tiles that have already been downloaded) and calls `join_and_agg_MODIS_over_landcover.py`
    - `join_and_agg_MODIS_over_landcover.py` aggregates the MODIS data over the specified land cover classification.
 The two options allowed are: MODIS, which has the same gridding as the MODIS LAI and therefore has an easy 1:1 mapping with them; and NLCD, which is at 30 m resolution (reprojected to geographic and broken up into 1x1 degree tiles).
 Note: this script is what checks the LAI QC codes for clouds, snow, bad retrievals, etc; it also creates urban LAI values from a prescribed NDVI-LAI relationship (since the MODIS LAI product has nulls over urban pixels!); and it computes Fcanopy from NDVI.
 No land cover classes are omitted.
 You have to supply a table describing, for each land cover class, how it should handle the QC flags and whether it should generate LAI from the NDVI-LAI relationship.

 After the aggregation is complete, the large MODIS files can be discarded.

+   `batch.wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.CONUS_MX.30_40.csh`
-## Step 2: Gap-filling and other post-processing
+## Stage 2: Gap-filling and other post-processing

  - batch.wrap_process_veg_hist.pl.PR.2001.csh
    - Calls wrap_process_veg_hist.pl for a given set of 10x10 tiles and a given domain.